the-artinet-project/artinet/README.md

-# @artinet/chat
+# @artinet/lchat

-A minimalist CLI chat client for connecting to Agent2Agent (A2A) Servers.
+A light-weight/minimalist CLI chat client for connecting to local and remote Agent2Agent (A2A) Servers.

 ## Installation